WSI Fact Sheet #4

-The WSIB will monitor all claims for worker opportunities to return to the workplace including part-time, modified and full-time work whether it is your home position or alternative employment.
-As soon as there is an opportunity, the WSIB will be arranging for a meeting with a Return to Work Specialist at the worksite to discuss return to work with the worker, the employer and the union.
+The WSIB monitors all claims for worker opportunities to return to part-time, modified and full-time work whether it is the worker’s home position or alternative employment.
+If a job is available WSIB will arrange a meeting with a Return to Work Specialist at the worksite to discuss return to work with the worker, the employer and the union.
 The WSIB will attempt to arrange for a meeting no later than 12 weeks after the claim is approved.
 However a meeting can be arranged much sooner based on the worker’s ability to return to work.

 An offer of work should include: